How to Use Proxies When Web Scraping in Python

 Free proxies on the internet are often abused and end up being on blacklists which are used by anti-scraping tools and web servers to block IP addresses.

-If you are doing large-scale data extractions, you may want to consider paying for some good proxies or using a proxy service provider who will provide quality IP addresses and even rotate the IPs for you.
+If you are doing large-scale data extractions, you may want to consider paying for some good proxies or using a proxy service provider such as Ninjas Proxy who will provide quality IP addresses and even rotate the IPs for you.
 Alternatively, you can use a VPN (virtual private network) service which does what a proxy service does and also encrypts all incoming and outgoing online data so that third parties cannot access them.

 Continue Learning